talkowski-lab/rCNV2/analysis/sliding_windows/README.md

 Thus, a 100kb CNV wholly contained within a 200kb window would count towards that window at 50% minimum overlap.

+Finally, given that CNV breakpoint precision varies by locus, platform, and CNV calling algorithm, we systematically added ±25kb to the ends of each control CNV.
+We did this to conservatively protect against loci where control CNVs breakpoints were underestimated compared to cases.

 ### 2. Calculate burden statistics between cases & controls

 Once CNVs were tallied in cases and controls for each window, we next compared the ratios of CNV carriers between cases and controls using a one-sided Fisher's exact test.